top of page

 Kansas City

-MEET KANSAS CITY’S VOLUNTEER OF THE MONTH: Shane Dennis!
+MEET KANSAS CITY’S VOLUNTEER OF THE MONTH: Rachael Storey!

-• What made you want to become a volunteer?
+What made you want to be a volunteer?

 Saint Louis

-MEET ST LOUIS’ VOLUNTEER OF THE MONTH: Liam Quinn!
+MEET ST LOUIS’ VOLUNTEER OF THE MONTH: Brittany Hazel!

-•What is your favorite show that you’ve been to with Rave safe?
+What’s your favorite show you have been to with Rave Safe?

 Andi Thomason - Director and Founder of Rave Safe Inc.